This is an archived blog post from Green Alder Coaching

 Respectful of others’ territory.

-Succeeds by diligence and hard work, not political gameship.
+Succeeds by diligence and hard work, not political games.

-Quiet leadership is about leaders who are quiet, empathic, authentic, patient thoughtful, reserved, humble, mild-mannered, self effacing and understated—they ooze character.
-There are many of them through whom which countless and often unseen efforts contribute to the success of organisations.
+Quiet leadership is about leaders who are quiet, empathic, authentic, patient thoughtful, reserved, humble, mild-mannered, self-effacing, and understated—they ooze character.
+There are many of them through whom countless and often unseen efforts contribute to the success of organisations.
 They tend to do what’s right for their organisation, for the people around them, and themselves inconspicuously and without casualties—all in the same boat.

 They are passionate about their work, but do not let passion rule them.
 They are not out to change the world but understand that most things worth doing are neither grand nor permanent, they are great at doing the ordinary things—modesty is their hallmark, mixed in with strong motives (some altruistic and some self-regarding).
 Their inspiration is calmer, almost spiritual in nature.

-By giving little advice and asking broad Socratic questions, they do not go straight to the source of the problem but allow people to stretch their thinking about dilemmas, inspiring them and supporting then to take action— generating many ideas without being attached to any one.
+By giving little advice and asking broad Socratic questions, they do not go straight to the source of the problem but allow people to stretch their thinking about dilemmas, inspiring them and supporting them to take action— generating many ideas without being attached to anyone.

-The success and strengths of quiet leaders is due to mixed and complicated motives; if their motives were not mixed, they would act out of altruism and self-sacrifice, thereby reducing their effectiveness.
-They navigate a middle ground—they choose battles, create pockets of learning and create small wins.
+The success and strengths of quiet leaders are due to mixed and complicated motives; if their motives were not mixed, they would act out of altruism and self-sacrifice, thereby reducing their effectiveness.
+They navigate a middle ground—they choose battles, create pockets of learning, and create small wins.
 They rock the organisational boat without falling out.
-They are less likely to miss nuances, pass complications, run towards mirages and fall into traps.
+They are less likely to miss nuances, pass complications, run toward mirages, and fall into traps.
 When faced with complex ethical dilemmas they take the rules seriously and look imaginatively for ways to follow the spirit of the rules while creatively bending them— but to not flagrantly violate them.
-Quiet leaders nudge, test and escalate gradually and would rather not risk their careers or reputation.
+Quiet leaders nudge, test, and escalate gradually and would rather not risk their careers or reputation.

 What do you think?